Monmouth Wyedean Catenians

 The Coronavirus pandemic

 Mass was celebrated for much of the year streamed on-line without congregations.
-The National Conference due to take place in 2020 in Edinburgh was cancelled and in May 2021 was conducted by Zoom.
+National Conference, due to take place in 2020 in Edinburgh, was cancelled and in May 2021 was conducted by Zoom.
 There is no doubt that the pandemic has caused major problems for the Association, Circles and venues.
 Equally, while Zoom has held us together, there is nothing as good as meeting with colleagues over a glass of wine.
-Happily, we were able to resume face to face meetings at our usual venue from August 2021.
-However, Brexit, the pandemic and the Russia-Ukraine war have all conspired to cause a huge challenge, in which energy, fuel and food costs have led to increases in the cost of traveling, accommodation and meals, in order to maintain being a Catenian affordable!
+Happily, we were able to resume face to face Mass and Catenian meetings at our usual venue from August 2021.
+However, Brexit, the pandemic and the Russia-Ukraine and Gaza-Israel wars have all conspired to cause a huge challenge, in which energy, fuel and food costs have led to increases in the cost of traveling, accommodation and meals.
+In order to maintain being a Catenian affordable, we continue to work with our venue to keep our costs down.

 Our Formation as Monmouth Wyedean Group 932